omm/hbui/docs/tutorial/README.md

 # **Welcome to project HBUI**

 ### Hello!
 If we are going to spend a few hours together, I propose - call me Rafał.
-I will add more only that this project was created by my good friends from the group Harbour - Teo, Viktor.
+I will add more only that this project was created by my good friends from the group Harbour - Teo, Viktor, Bogdan.
 I am impressed clarity, simplicity and logical programming in Harbour so I propose you to spend a few moments in the land of programming Harbour with me.

 ### Preliminary assumptions
 This tutorial is designed for beginners who are getting started the adventure with Harbour, and I think that If I make mistake, you will correct me.